What Is an ICHRA? How Individual Coverage HRAs Work for Small Businesses in 2026 (Arizona Guide)

 1. Choose a start date.

-2. Set a cancelation date for your group policy, if you plan to cancel it.
+2. Set a cancellation date for your group policy, if you plan to cancel it.

 3. Determine eligibility, and designate employee class groups.